Thursday, January 5, 2012

 and get consistently good reviews.

-• 2 lbs fresh tomatoes, peeled or not is up to you
+• 2 lbs fresh tomatoes, peeled/seeded, juice saved.

 • 1 medium onion peeled and cut in half

-Place tomatoes in a heavy pan.
+Place tomatoes in a heavy pan--at least three-quarts.
 Add the butter and onions.
-Bring to a simmer, occasionally breaking up the tomatoes, and cook for about 45 minutes to an hour or until you notice the yellow sheen from the tomatoes releasing their fat.
+Bring to a simmer, occasionally breaking up some of the tomatoes as you casually stir.
+Cook for about 45 minutes to an hour on simmer mode or until you notice the yellow sheen from the tomatoes releasing their fat.
 (I kept the pot partially covered).
-Remove and discard onion.
+Remove onion.

 I like the onion.
 A lot will simply 'melt' into the sauce.
 Some people blend it all up.
 Some people remove it and serve on the side.
 You do you.